 Jesus knows what it is like to be hurt when others do not live up to their agreements.

-If a church is going to use a Non-disclosure agreement, here are some proposed changes to consider.
+If a church will use a Non-disclosure agreement, here are some proposed changes to consider.

-There need to be reasonable limitations on how long the agreement of confidentiality is in force.
+There need to be reasonable limitations on how long the confidentiality agreement is in force.
 For example, Jesus released Peter, James, and John to share the transfiguration account after his death and subsequent resurrection.